DutchmanNL/ioBroker.autodarts/README.md

   - Announce the current player via TTS.
   - Trigger other automations in ioBroker.

+It also provides:

+- `visit.score`: Total score of the last complete visit (3 darts).
+- `throw.current`: Numeric score of the last thrown dart.
+- `throw.isTriple`: Boolean flag that only turns true for triple hits above a configurable score threshold.
+- `system.boardVersion`: Reported Board Manager version.
+- `system.cam0/1/2`: JSON with camera settings (width, height, fps).

 ## What this adapter does NOT do

 - ❌ No data is sent to the internet or to third-party servers.